-On April 24th, Kasie and Rex took on Serialization as a strategy for getting your work out there.
+After two failed attempts, on May 8th, Kasie and Rex were finally able to take on Serialization as a strategy for getting your work out there.
 Here are the show notes:

 Theme for the day(s)